 Public Speaking Course:

 A very powerful form of humor to use in your presentation is what is called self-effacing humor, which means making fun of yourself.
 It has a good effect on the audience by making them believe your not superior to them.
+Read more about this tool at best writing service, so you can use it in your speech and impress the audience.
 It gets its strength from highlighting your weaknesses.
 People who have the ability to laugh at themselves in just the right amount during a presentation are looked at as a secure, confident, strong, and likeable presenter.
 In my public speaking course you will learn how to use self-effacing humor the right way.

 With this type of humor a little goes a long way.
 If you overdo it during your presentation, instead of looking confident you will look like you have low self esteem.
 That is not the effect your going after.
 If you can't bring yourself to use any self-effacing humor, you should learn.
 I must be honest here.
 Most people hate to deal with a stuffed shirt.
 Unfortunately, if you can't poke a little fun at yourself, that is the way you are perceived.